xcarrillo1/wildsites-backend/README.md

-# App Name - Project 4
+# WildSites - Project 4

 Developers: Bobby S., Marlon S., Rodrigo B., Xavier C.

 ## Description
-This is the backend code of our APP NAME app.
+This is the backend code of our WildSites app.
 It runs on Ruby on rails.
 The backend is deployed on Heroku.
 You can checkout the app's frontent code [here](https://github.com/xcarrillo1/frontend-project4)!

 ## Technologies Used
 - Ruby on Rails